WKBM

-WKBM (930 AM) is a radio station broadcasting a Catholic format.
-Licensed to Sandwich, Illinois, United States, the station serves the Chicago area.
-The station is owned by Relevant Radio.
-The station is one of three owned-and-operated Relevant Radio affiliates in the Chicago area.
+WKBM (930 kHz) is an American AM radio station broadcasting a Catholic radio format.
+It is licensed to Sandwich, Illinois, and largely simulcasts with sister station WNTD 950 AM Chicago.
+They are owned by Relevant Radio, based in Lincolnshire, Illinois.

+By day, WKBM is powered at 2,500 watts.
+At night, it increases power to 4,500 watts.
+To protect other stations on 930 AM from interference, it uses a directional antenna with a five-tower array.
+The transmitter is on Legion Road at Immanuel Road in Yorkville, Illinois.
+Programming is also heard on 34-watt FM translator W256DU at 99.1 MHz in Cloverdale, Illinois.

 History

 Full service era

-The station began broadcasting in May 1986, and originally held the callsign WBYG.
+The station began broadcasting in May 1986.
+The original call sign was WBYG.
 The station was originally owned by Larry Nelson.
-On April 11, 1988, the station's callsign was changed to WAUR.
+On April 11, 1988, the station's call sign was changed to WAUR.
 From the late 1980s until 1990 aired a full service format with country music and news, information, and talk programming.
 In 1990 the country music was replaced with Oldies, with the station airing full-service format with a strong emphasis on local issues.
 It continued to air this format until its sale to the Children's Broadcasting Corporation in 1997.

 Children's Broadcasting Corporation

-In January 1997, the station was purchased by Children's Broadcasting Corporation for $3.9 million, and it became the Chicago affiliate of the "Radio AAHS" network, airing children's programming.
+On February 5, 1997, the station was purchased by Children's Broadcasting Corporation for $3.9 million, and it became the Chicago affiliate of the "Radio AAHS" network, airing children's programming.
 After Radio AAHS discontinued operations in January 1998, Children's Broadcasting Corporation, began leasing time on its stations until it could find buyers.
-In February 1998, WAUR, along with the other nine CBC stations, became an outlet for "Beat Radio", which broadcast electronic dance music 12 hours a day.
+In February 1998, WAUR, along with the other nine CBC stations, became an outlet for "Beat Radio", which broadcast electronic dance music 12 hours each night.